Otterbein University operates on a semester basis. Refer to the on-line calendar for further calendar information.

 - IB Group 1 Courses - .

-- IB Group 2 Courses - Modern Language 1000 and 1100 which fulfills the University’s general education modern language requirement.
+- IB Group 2 Courses - Modern Language 1000 and 1100 which fulfills the University’s general education disciplinary skills modern language option.

 - IB Group 4 Courses - INST 2400 Natural Foundations series credit for all subjects except in exercise, health, and sport.